Diana1800/CT-PE-Detection/README.md

 Stage 1: Lung Detection Model

 The first model is based on EfficientNet.
 It classifies images into lung or non-lung.
 Achieved an F1 score of 80% on the validation set.
 The EfficientNet model is first trained to classify CT images as lung or non-lung.

 Stage 2: Siamese Network

-    After selecting 20 images with the highest probability of being lung images (both from healthy and sick patients), a Siamese Network is used to compare image pairs.
+After selecting 20 images with the highest probability of being lung images (both from healthy and sick patients), a Siamese Network is used to learn from the different image channels, each highlighting distinct features important for detecting pulmonary embolism (PE).

+Each channel represents a different CT scan window with unique HU normalization to emphasize specific parts of the anatomy:

+RED channel (LUNG window): level = -600, width = 1500
+GREEN channel (PE window): level = 100, width = 700
+BLUE channel (MEDIASTINAL window): level = 40, width = 400

-    Each branch of the Siamese Network is a custom Convolutional Network with residual connections.
-    The branches process images separately and then concatenate their features for further analysis.
-    The Siamese Network is trained to determine whether the image indicate a sick or healthy condition.
+Each branch of the Siamese Network is a custom Convolutional Neural Network (CNN) with residual connections, designed to process these channels separately.
+The features from each branch are then concatenated for further analysis.
+The Siamese Network is trained to predict whether an individual image indicates a sick or healthy condition based on these features.

 ### Results 📊